-The hero's journey has been added to your bookmarks.
+The hero's journey has been saved

 Massive changes in digital technology are reshaping the business world—from more power to consumers, to business models that are more about ecosystems than competition.
 John Hagel of Deloitte Services LP spoke to Tanya Ott about digital disruption’s challenges and opportunities—for companies big and small.